kmalhotra13/robo-advisor-py/README.md

 -----

-_Disclaimer: the creators of this script bear no liability for gains/losses from on investments made based on provided recommendations._
+_**Disclaimer**: the creators of this script bear no liability for gains/losses from on investments made based on provided recommendations._